 Three main laws are applicable following the accident: the Civil Code, the Act on Compensation for Nuclear Damage (Compensation Agreement) and the Act on Indemnity Agreements for Compensation of Nuclear Damage (Indemnity Agreement).

-For more information on nuclear liability and compensation in the case of the Fukushima Daiichi nuclear accident, see the December 2011 issue of NEA News.
+For more information on nuclear liability and compensation in the case of the Fukushima Daiichi nuclear accident, see the NEA Publication "Japan's Compensation System for Nuclear Damage as Related to the TEPCO Fukushima Daiichi Nuclear Accident" (2012) and the December 2011 issue of NEA News.
 For further information about nuclear liability regimes see the International nuclear third party liability press kit.

 The Fukushima Daiichi accident has drawn attention to the implications of the accident on the future cost of nuclear energy.
 It will take some time before the full impact is known, and it is still early to give a global indication of how the accident has affected costs.
 However, in general terms costs for nuclear energy could rise as new requirements following Fukushima become mandatory.

 For further information on the economics of nuclear energy, see the Economics of nuclear power press kit.